youuwang/ice-lens-model/README.md

 ./example <input_file_path> <output_path>
 ```

-Here, the executable is named as example, but it could be modified from the CmakeLists file in the example folder in the repository (not in the build folder).
+Here, the executable is named as **example**, but it could be modified from the CmakeLists file in the **example** folder in the repository (not in the **build** folder).
 Note that the input file and output paths are relative paths to the current working directory.

 ## Post-process output results